ataylor89/weatherforecast/README.md

 The first web service has the path `/` and it returns the index page of the website.
 The second web service has the path `/forecast` and it allows the web page to make asynchronous requests for a weather forecast.

 The word *asynchronous* means not at the time of the initial transmission, or after the time of the initial transmission.
-Since the location of the forecast is not known beforehand, the web page makes an asynchronous request for the forecast every time the user clicks the search button.
+Since the location of the forecast is not known beforehand, the web page makes an asynchronous request for the forecast every time the user submits the form.